Submission Guidelines & Templates

 Paper Title

-The title should describe clearly and accurately the content of the article.
-It is crucial that the title includes keywords that readers are likely to use when searching for articles online.
+The title should describe the content of the article clearly, accurately, and concisely.
+Wherever possible, it should include the key terms that best reflect the topic and that readers are likely to use when searching for academic literature online.

 Abstract